abstractedfox/gameengine/dev_readme.txt

 What: A small playground for making pixely games

+Running the engine:
+    -Run the start.sh script.
+The flask server should start quickly; navigate to "localhost:5000" in a browser -The platform will always run the program in /flask/static/program.
+To run a program located somewhere else, pass it as the 1st argument to the script
+        example: start.sh /path/to/my/main.js

 Contribution rules:
 Please use your own fork and make your changes in the 'dev' branch.
 When you're ready to commit, pull request to the main repo's dev branch.